Not as easy as one would think

 I get a paycheck deposited into my account every month, as well as the time I need to build my hosting business as and when the mood takes me.
 Giving me the independence to pick and choose what I do and the clients I interact with.
 I do not have to compromise.
 I do not have to get myself into situations I am not comfortable with.
 Which is what working for myself, means to me.

 Nightmare stuff.
 For what?
 Retirement?
+At what cost?

 A home based business, no staff, no rent, minimal overheads.
 Sound too good to be true?